The Choice

 Brother Francisco’s voice is low.
 “Let us attend the Lord’s call.”

 The iron key is huge in his hand.
 Antonio grins for the first time since Father appeared.
 For months we’ve heard the tapping of hammers and scrape of scalpels from the crypt.
-We’ve watched the monks go in with their crates.
+The monks laden with crates going in.
 We’ve begged to know.
 But the brothers just smile and carry on.

 Father pushes through the doors first.
 He is almost a boy again as he surges forward to see what has been going on in the crypt.
 For months the whole estate has been trying to discover what it is.

-Understanding comes in a flash: the domes are skulls, so many of them; the long thin shells are bones from arms and legs.
+But when Brother Francisco holds the lamp up, it shines on skulls, so many skulls.
+As it lights up the the long thin shells the bones from arms and legs come into sharp relief.
 The crypt is decorated in human bones – every bit of it.

 “We need an epithet above the door,” says Brother Francisco.
 His sharp green eyes are focussed on Father.
 “Do any ideas occur to you, Your Grace?”